RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 Redis on Flash is ideal when your:

 - working set is significantly smaller than your dataset
-- average keys size is smaller than average value size
+- average key size is smaller than average value size
 - most recent data is the most frequently used

 Redis on Flash is not recommended for: